protocol/launchpad/docs/ipfs/mutable-content.md

 ### Deep Dive into IPNS

 IPNS is a self-certifying mutable pointer.
 Meaning any name that gets published is signed by a private key and anyone else can verify that it was signed by that peer with just the _name_.
 This self-certifying nature gives IPNS a number of super-powers not present in consensus systems (DNS, blockchain identifiers, etc.), some notable ones include: mutable link information can come from anywhere, not just a particular service/system, and it is very fast and easy to confirm a link is authentic.
-IPNS introduces a new data structure to IPFS called a _Record_.
+IPNS introduces a new data structure to IPFS called an _IPNS Record_.
 This gives you added functionality of controlling expiration of some CID content and version numbering.
-Checkout the [IPNS spec](https://github.com/ipfs/specs/blob/main/IPNS.md#ipns-record) to learn more about records.
+Checkout the [IPNS spec](https://github.com/ipfs/specs/blob/main/IPNS.md#ipns-record) to learn more about IPNS records.

 #### How it works